bootstrapworld/curriculum/lessons/piecewise-functions-conditionals/langs/en-us/slides.md

 {layout="Investigate"}
 # Extending the Design Recipe

-In this example, we have four patterns:
+In this example, we have four _totally diffrent_ patterns:

 - sometimes we produce `(circle 20 "solid" "red")`
 - sometimes we produce `(triangle 20 "solid" "red")`